Edit: VSTS is now called Azure DevOps but it’s essentially the same thing with a different UI.

 With the upgrade to TFS 2018, XAML builds have been deprecated.
 This is good news, but the build notifications tool that used to ship with VS only supports XAML builds (using a WCF API, yuck).
 The new TFS 2015+ releases are much better (and the UI has changed in 2018) but they use nicer REST APIs and the tool has not been updated.
 Also, TFS/VSTS is one of the only CI systems to not support the de-facto CC Tray XML standard.

-To this end, I’ve created a system tray notification tool for new TFS/VSTS builds/releases.
+To this end, I’ve created a system tray notification tool for new TFS/VSTS builds/releases that also integrates with our chat system.
 Let me know if publishing this would be of interest.

 I’ve also made a more engaging alert system that hooks into our motorised desks, but I’ll save that for another post. 😀